Creating something new with the tools of the old does not work. Our current systems are failing us. But what might a new, better system look like?

 What is rLab?

-CALL FOR APPLICATIONS: “WHAT WE OWE TO EACH OTHER”
+CALL FOR APPLICATIONS: “WHAT DO WE OWE TO EACH OTHER”

-Applications are now open for the 2024 Regenerative Futures Lab (rLab) sponsored by Kenan Institute for Ethics and the Transformative Systems Project.
+Applications are now open for the Spring 2025 Regenerative Futures Lab (rLab) sponsored by Kenan Institute for Ethics and the Transformative Systems Project.
 Each semester, rLab will provide funding for two teams of students to realize paradigm-shifting, regenerative answers to specific broader themes that will differ each year.

 More Information